amerfathullah/Object-Detection-for-CARLA-Driving-Simulator-by-using-YOLOv4/README.md

 Pytorch (I use CPU for model training.
 Can use GPU but got error in my case during model training) torchsummary
 ```
+Additionally, download the required files in the releases section.

 ## CARLA Simulator
 - The simulation platform provides open digital assets (urban layouts, buildings, vehicles), as shown in Fig1.